-Concurrent Eligibility for Team USA (Sporting): If you are 54 or 64 and will be 55 or 65 on or before the following January 1, you will be awarded points as if you were already in next year's concurrent so that you do not have to sit out a year.
+\Concurrent Eligibility for Team USA (Sporting): If you are 54 or 64 and will be 55 or 65 on or before the following January 1, you will be awarded points as if you were already in next year's concurrent so that you do not have to sit out a year.
 Anyone who has not reached his or her 21st birthday on or before January 1st the year of the competition will be considered a Junior.
 Senior Super Veterans will be competing to make Super Veteran Team.

 The Teams will be completely selected by this point system.
 The top 5 shooters in Open and the top 3 shooters in Junior, Lady, Veteran and Super Veteran will make the Team.
-Alternates, if needed, will be chosen by the shooter with the next highest points in their respective concurrent.
-Refer to Section IV-D-1 for concurrent breakdown.
+One alternate is named for each team.